Suit lapels have been the target of several fashion blunders over the years.

 To keep things clear from the beginning, we’re talking about the two flaps of fabric below the collar of a coat or jacket folded back on themselves.

 Suit lapels are created by folding the garment’s front edges over and stitching them to the collar.

 Most of the time, suit lapels come with a buttonhole on the left-hand side for putting a flower in.
 Today, it is only used at formal events, such as weddings.

-Lapels are created by folding the front edges of the garment over and stitching them to the collar.
-They come with a buttonhole on the left-hand side for putting a flower in.
-Something which today is only used at formal events such as weddings.
-You may not think they’re significant, but the type of lapel your suit has does have an impact.
+You may not think they’re significant, but the type of your suit’s lapel does have an impact.
 In fact, you shouldn’t buy a suit without knowing which lapel style goes with what.

 Suit Lapel Types